knjean26/FVM_Compound_protocol/src/test/test_sh/README.md

 Development Process
 -------------------

-The `test_sh` branch is regularly built and tested by forking the sorce code from the Compound Protocol.
+The `test_sh` branch is regularly built and tested by forking the sorce code from Compound Protocol.
 The test cases are currently focus on CToken and Comptroller.

 `CToken` is the primary means of interacting with the Compound Protocol.
 When a user mints, redeems, borrows, repays a borrow, liquidates a borrow, or transfers cTokens, she will do so using the cToken contract.